PangaeaPanga: ROM hacks

-Through ROM hacking, PangaeaPanga has made several difficult levels for Super Mario World, the most famous of which is "Item Abuse 3".
+Through ROM hacking, Tan has made several difficult levels for Super Mario World, the most famous of which is "Item Abuse 3".
 This level, which took three years to create and beat, has been described as "the hardest Super Mario World level ever".
 The level is impossible to beat without making use of tool-assistance to allow individual frame button input.
-PangaeaPanga has declared that "Anyone who can complete this is pretty much mentally insane."
+Tan has declared that "Anyone who can complete this is pretty much mentally insane."

-In addition to the Item Abuse series, PangeaPanga has also created three additional hacks inspired by the Kaizo Mario World series titled Super Dram World, Super Dram World 2, and Super Foss World, of which the former two have been speedrun live at a Games Done Quick event.
+In addition to the Item Abuse series, Tan has also created four additional hacks inspired by the Kaizo Mario World series titled Super Dram World, Super Dram World 2, Super Dram World 3 and Super Foss World, of which the former two have been speedrun live at a Games Done Quick event.

 Super Mario Maker

-In September 2015, 10 days after the American release of Super Mario Maker, PangaeaPanga uploaded "Pit of Panga: P-Break".
-The level, which took five hours to create, had to be beaten beforehand to be uploaded to Super Mario Maker's servers, as the game prevents players from uploading impossible levels.
-PangaeaPanga beat the level in nine hours, all of which he streamed on Twitch.
-"P-Break" was a sequel to "Bomb Voyage", another difficult level PangaeaPanga created.
+In September 2015, 10 days after the American release of Super Mario Maker, Tan uploaded "Pit of Panga: P-Break".
+The level, which took five hours to create, had to be beaten beforehand to be uploaded to Super Mario Maker's servers, as the game prevents players from uploading levels before clearing them in order to minimize the number of impossible levels in the game.
+Tan beat the level in nine hours, all of which he streamed on Twitch.
+"P-Break" was a sequel to "Bomb Voyage", another difficult level Tan created.
 It took the Super Mario Maker community a collective total of 11,000 tries before speedrunner Bananasaurus Rex beat this level.